sandlerben/wikiracer/README.md

 At a high level, the Wikipedia graph is explored in the following manner:

 1. The start page is added to the `forwardLinks` channel and the end page is added to the `backwardLinks` channel.
 2. `forwardLinks` workers traverse the Wikipedia graph _forward_ from the start page.
 At each iteration, they read a page from the `forwardLinks` channel and call the MediaWiki API to add all pages linked _from_ that page to the channel.
-In other words, they traverse the start page's [connected component](http://mathworld.wolfram.com/WeaklyConnectedComponent.html) (technically, weakly connected component since the graph is directed).
+In other words, they expand the start page's [connected component](http://mathworld.wolfram.com/WeaklyConnectedComponent.html) (technically, weakly connected component).
 3. `backwardLinks` workers traverse the Wikipedia graph _backward_ from the end page.
 At each iteration, they read a page from the `backwardLinks` channel and call the MediaWiki API to add all pages which link _to_ that page to the channel.
-In other words, they traverse the end page's connected component.
+In other words, they expand the end page's connected component.

 These stages are described in more detail below.

 ### Concurrent graph traversal

-Clearly, the `forwardLinks` and `backwardLinks` workers are quite similar (and much of the code is shared between them). `forwardLinks` workers explore the start page's connected component and `backwardLinks` explore the end page's connected component.
-The main differences between the workers are the requests each make to the MediaWiki API.
-For `forwardLinks` the `links` property is queried; for `backwardLinks` the `linkshere` property is queried.
+Clearly, the `forwardLinks` and `backwardLinks` workers are extremely similar (and much of the code is shared between them). `forwardLinks` workers explore the start page's connected component and `backwardLinks` explore the end page's connected component.
+In order to accomplish this, `forwardLinks` workers query the `links` property of pages and `backwardLinks` workers query the `linkshere` property of pages.

-These workers execute as follows:
+These workers "work" as follows:

-1. Iterate until the `done` channel is closed (this is a signal that all workers should exit).
-2. At each iteration, take a page from the worker's channel.
-Query for the page's `links` or `linkshere` (which are essentially the page's "neighbors").
+1. At each iteration, a worker takes a page from either the `forwardLinks` or `backwardLinks` channel.
+It then queries for the page's `links` or `linkshere` property to get "neighboring" pages.
-3. Check if any of these "neighbors" crosses [the cut](https://en.wikipedia.org/wiki/Cut_(graph_theory)) between the start page's connected component and the end page's connected component.
-If they do, save this `meetingPoint` and close the `done` channel to signal that an answer was found.
+2. Next, it checks if any of these "neighbors" crosses [the cut](https://en.wikipedia.org/wiki/Cut_(graph_theory)) between the start page's connected component and the end page's connected component.
+If any do, the worker sets the `meetingPoint` variable to that page and closes the `done` channel to signal that an answer was found.
+3. If a meeting point was not found, make a record of how we got to each neighbor.
+In other words, add mappings from neighbor to the parent page to `pathFromStartMap` or `pathFromEndMap`.
-4. If not, map these neighbors to the original page in the relevant mapping (`pathFromStartMap` for `forwardLinks` and `pathFromEndMap` for `backwardLinks`).
-These maps are used to recreate a path from start to end when a `meetingPoint` is found.
+4. When a `meetingPoint` is found, use `pathFromStartMap` to recreate the path from `start` to `meetingPoint` and use `pathFromEndMap` to recreate the path from `meetingPoint` to `end`.
-5. Eventually, after some time limit (1 minute by default) if no path is found, all workers give up.

 ### More details